 The time has come for a few more words about my travels.
 Once I left now alone again Whitehorse towards Dawson City I took it one more time to Mayo and back to see if I won’t be able to find my raincoat.
 It was probably blown away from open trunk of the car which gave us the last ride to Mayo and I didn’t found it anywhere around the road.
 So without it I turned this time further to get closer to Dawson.

-But before the city I turned to Dempser Highway as I had plenty of time and I wanted to see Tomstone Park which is about 60 kilometres away from the Klondike Highway (one going to Dawson City).
+But before the city I turned to Dempser Highway as I had plenty of time and I wanted to see Tomstone Park which is about 60 kilometers away from the Klondike Highway (one going to Dawson City).
 My friends recommended me to go to Talus Lake and back.
 It’s said to be about three to six days trip based on your speed and such.
 I planned this for three days and because I left after a lunch a bit of late on my first day I wanted to reach only camp at Grizzly Lake.
 Based on the information it should take six to eight hours but I probably walked faster then I thought as it took me only four hours and something and I didn’t really felt that I’m doing well at first.
 After supper I walked around the lake and took a picutre of double rainbow over the camp and dipped into the lake.

 Following day I crossed the ridge and reached camp at another astonishing place – Divided Lake since it was early I just build my tent, had a lunch and nap and then took only my camera, apple and bear spray and went to check the last lake on this established trail.
 At Talus lake I didn’t met anyone so I swam in this great lake and took some pictures and then returned back to Divided Lake camp.